Women in the military in Europe: France

 In the 1800s, women in the French military were responsible for preparing meals for soldiers, and were called Cantinières.
 They sold food to soldiers beyond that which was given to them as rations.
 Cantinières had commissions from the administrators of the regiments, and they were required to be married to a soldier of the regiment.
 They served near the front lines on active campaigns, and some served for as long as 30 years.

 The role of women in the French military grew in 1914 with the recruitment of women as medical personnel (Service de Santé des Armées).
 In 1939, they were authorized to enlist with the armed service branches, and in 1972 their status evolved to share the same ranks as those of men.
-Nonetheless, women are still not permitted to join the field combat units or to be aboard the submarines of the French navy.

 Valérie André, a neurosurgeon, became the first woman in France to attain the rank of three-star general as Médecin Général Inspecteur.
 A veteran of the French Resistance, she served overseas in Indochina.
 During that period, she learned how to pilot a helicopter so that she could reach wounded soldiers who were trapped in the jungle.
 André is the first woman to have flown a helicopter in combat.
 She received many decorations for her achievements, including the highest rank of the Legion of Honour.
 She retired from active service in 1981.

-Many other French women were involved in the French Resistance.
+Today women can serve in every position in the French military, including submarines and combat infantry.
+Women make up around 15% of all service personnel in the combined branches of the French military.
+They are 11% of the Army forces, 16% of the Navy, 28% of the Air Force and 58% of the Medical Corps.

+While the Foreign Legion does not accept women in its ranks, there was one official female member, Susan Travers, an Englishwoman who joined Free French Forces during World War II and became a member of the Foreign Legion after the war, serving in Vietnam during the First Indochina War.
+In October 2000 it was announced women would no longer be barred from service.
+However, this announcement was retracted one month later and blamed on a "miscommunication"; a spokesman confirmed the policy barring women from the Legion would remain unchanged.